 Paddy Power has once again come out on top in our recommendation for the best betting site for Premier League betting.
-As explained over on the main football page, they offer a very large number of betting markets per fixture, there is a great selection of special bonuses to used, and the avearage payout prices are up there with some of the best.
+As explained over on the best football betting sites page, they offer a very large number of betting markets per fixture, there is a great selection of special bonuses.

 - Premier League92.31 – 98.59%